an outdoor merchant stall counter with jars of sauerkraut

 German has two main past tenses: the perfect tense and the simple past tense.
 These tenses have the same meaning, but are used in slightly different social contexts, and are formed according to different patterns.

 • The perfect tense is used for everyday conversation and informal writing.
-It’s usually formed by combining an auxiliary verb with a past participle:
+It’s usually formed by combining an with a past participle:

 auxiliary verbpast participle